Imaginatio/REL/README.md

 - Any capturing group you pass inside those strings won't be taken into account by REL when the final regex is generated.
 The following groups and back-references will be shifted so the resulting regex will most probably be incorrect.
 - You still need to escape your expressions to match literally characters that are regex-significant like `+`, `?` or `(`, even in `RECst`.
 Use `esc(str)` to escape the whole string.
 - Any regex you pass as a string will be kept as-is when translated into different flavors.
-For instance, the `\w` passed in a string (as opposed to used with `Word`/`μ`) will not be translated by the `DotNETTranslator`.
+For instance, the `\w` passed in a string (as opposed to used with `Word`/`μ`) will not be translated by the `DotNETFlavor`.

 ### Flavors

 JavaScript regexes are very limited and work a bit differently.
-In [JavaScript flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptTranslator.scala)
+In [JavaScript flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptFlavor.scala)

 - `WordBoundary`/`\b` is kept as-is, but will not have exactly the same semantic because of the lack of Unicode support in JavaScript regex flavor.
 For instance, in `"fiancé"`, Javascript sees `"\bfianc\bé"` where most other flavors see `"\bfiancé\b"`.
 Same goes for `NotWordBoundary`/`\B`.
 - `InputBegin` (`^^`) and `InputEnd` (`$$`) are translated to `LineBegin` (`^`) and `LineEnd` (`$`), but this is only correct if the `m` (multiline) flag is off.

-In [.NET flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETTranslator.scala), the group names are not guaranteed to be valid.
+In [.NET flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala), the group names are not guaranteed to be valid.

 ## Usage and downloads